Presbyterian Church of Nigeria: Theological Schools

-The Presbyterian Church of Nigeria has two theological institutions; they are Hugh Goldie Lay/Theological Training Institution, Arochukwu, Abia State, Nigeria, (affiliated to Abia State University, Uturu) and Essien Ukpabio Presbyterian Theological Training College, Itu, Akwa Ibom State (Affiliated to the University of Calabar).
-These theological schools are used to train ministers for the Presbyterian Church of Nigeria.
-The current rector of Hugh Goldie is Rt Rev Theophilus Chukwu Ngele, PhD.
-Whereas the current Rector of Essien Ukpabio Presbyterian Theological College, Itu is Rt Rev Ivan Ekong, PhD.
+The Presbyterian Church of Nigeria has two theological institutions; they are Hugh Goldie Lay/Theological Training Institution, Arochukwu, Abia State, Nigeria, (affiliated to Abia State University, Uturu) and Essien Ukpabio Presbyterian Theological College, Itu, Akwa Ibom State (An Affiliate of the University of Calabar.
+These theological Colleges are used to train ministers for the Presbyterian Church of Nigeria.
+The current rector of Hugh Goldie is Rt.
+Rev. Theophilus Chukwu Ngele, PhD.
+Whereas the current Rector of Essien Ukpabio Presbyterian Theological College, Itu is Rt.
+Rev. Dr. Ivan Ekong.

 Interchurch organisations

 It is a member of the World Council of Churches, the All Africa Conference of Churches, the Christian Council of Nigeria, the World Communion of Reformed Churches, the ARCA and the Reformed Ecumenical Council and the Reformed Ecumenial Council of Nigeria as of 2006.
 It was founded in the 19th century.
 It has had female ministers for decades.
 The secretariat is in Aba, Nigeria, while the office of the prelate and moderator of the General Assembly is in Calabar.
 The current prelate and moderator of the General Assembly of the Presbyterian Church of Nigeria is Ekpenyong Nyong Akpanika.